Jerry Cotton

-Jerry Cotton is the title character of a series of pulp magazine-type crime novels.
-The novels have been written by many different writers in German-speaking countries and in Finland over the course of several decades.
+Jerry Cotton is the title character of a series of German-language pulp crime novels.
+The novels have been penned by many different writers in German-speaking countries and in Finland through eight decades of publication.

 Overview

 The novels center around the adventures of FBI agent Jerry Cotton, which take place in and around New York City.
+It was created by Delfried Kaufmann.
 In 1954 the first novel appeared as no. 68: "Ich suchte den Gangster-Chef" ("I Sought the Gang Boss") in the series Bastei Kriminalroman.
 The pseudonym "Jerry Cotton" was developed in 1956 and the first novella with this name on the front page appeared with the title "Ich jagte den Diamanten-Hai" ("I hunted the Diamond Shark").
 In 2014, the series reached the 3000th issue, "Goodbye New York!".
 In 2022, it reached the 3400th issue, "Bloody Legacy".
 The series sold approximately 930 million copies.

 In Finnish versions of Jerry Cotton, he is said to have been born and raised on a farm in Harpersville, Connecticut.
 There is also some reference to his father having been a blacksmith or Jerry himself having been a blacksmith's apprentice before joining the police academy.

 A group of over 100 authors write for the series, sold in many kiosks and over newsagents.
-Rolf Kalmuczak, who is the major author behind the series, made the wrote for it as "Stefan Wolf".
+Rolf Kalmuczak, who was a major author behind the series, wrote for it as "Stefan Wolf".

 In addition to Cotton, major figures in the series include his partner Phil Decker, FBI-chief John D. High, veteran agent Neville, Annie Geraldo, Zeerookah, June Clark, Roby O'Hara, Myrna, Windermeere and his Smith & Wesson, a 38 Caliber Smith & Wesson Special.
 Jerry Cotton drives a red Jaguar E-type, built in 1966.

 Several Jerry Cotton novels were adapted as radio plays.

 One of the few official FBI pages in German states that Jerry Cotton indeed is a fictional agent and therefore it does not make sense to write fan letters to him.